UK 2026 PPA specialist · Updated monthly

 Who provides solar PPAs in the UK?

-The UK PPA market in 2026 is split between specialist solar funds (Atrato, Foresight, Bluefield, NextEnergy), corporate-PPA aggregators (Ampyr, Statkraft, Centrica Business Solutions), and bilateral counterparties between independent power producers and large corporates.
-We aren't tied to any provider — we match your site profile to vetted candidates and return an indicative tariff shortlist within one working day.
+The UK PPA market in 2026 is split between specialist solar funds (Atrato, Foresight, Bluefield, NextEnergy), corporate-PPA aggregators (Statkraft, Centrica Business Solutions, EDF, Engie), and bilateral counterparties between independent power producers (Lightsource bp, Ørsted, RWE) and large corporates.
+We aren't tied to any provider — see our guide to UK PPA providers and how to choose, or send your site profile and we'll return a vetted shortlist within one working day.

 What is the minimum system size for a PPA?